ChenguangZhang/pof_fsi/README.md

 # simple_fsi_code
-Simple analytical fluid-structure interaction problems solved in Python
+Simple analytical fluid-structure interaction problems solved in Python.

+To be updated.